wordofwarning/wordofwarning.org/current/2016-springsummer/redux/index.md

 Richard will apply his unique set of skills to the groundbreaking Mancunian classic *Queer As Folk*, in collaboration with renowned locally-sourced performance trio Eggs Collective.

 #### Who are they?
 Richard DeDomenici makes work that is social, joyful, topical and political — although rarely simultaneously.
 He specialises in urban-absurdist interventions which strive to create the kind of uncertainty that leads to possibility.
-In addition to Manchester, in 2016 he plans to make work in Malaysia, Macedonia + Milton Keynes.
+In addition to Manchester, in 2016 he plans to make work in Malaysia, Macedonia and Milton Keynes.

 Eggs Collective are a trio making sharp, fun, culturally-observational performance that falls somewhere in the cracks between theatre + cabaret.
 They explore feminism through the way we see the world and what they find funny.